Linda Tuero: Personal life

-In 1968 she graduated from St. Martin's Episcopal School in Metairie, Louisiana.
+In 1968, she graduated from St. Martin's Episcopal School in Metairie, Louisiana.
 In 1971, she graduated cum laude from Tulane with a major in psychology.

-In 1973, while working as an extra in The Exorcist, she met the author, William Peter Blatty.
+In 1973, while working as an extra in The Exorcist, she met the author William Peter Blatty.
 They were married in July 1975 and had two children, restaurant entrepreneur Billy and photojournalist J.T.
 Blatty.
-She also appeared in another film, The Ninth Configuration, which he wrote.
+She also appeared in The Ninth Configuration, which he wrote.

 After her divorce from Blatty, she married William Paul.
 She had another son during this marriage.
 She is now married to Dr. William Lindsley who is a former business consultant and former dean and professor at Boston College, Vanderbilt University Owen School of Management, and Belmont University Graduate School of Business.

-In 2000, Tuero enrolled in the Tulane Graduate School and in 2004 graduated with a master's degree in anthropology, specializing in the field of paleoanthropology.
-In 2005, she was part of a Rutgers excavation in the Lake Turkana region of northern Kenya.
-Her passions include golf, paleontology, and world travel.
-She makes frequent trips collecting fossils and enjoys identifying and scientifically cataloging her extensive collection.
+In 2000, Tuero enrolled in the Tulane Graduate School, and in 2004, she graduated with a master's degree in anthropology, specializing in the field of paleoanthropology.
+In 2005, she was part of an excavation in the Lake Turkana region of northern Kenya.